-If you make music on a PC or Mac, an audio interface is pretty much a must have.
-In a nutshell, the best audio interfaces enable you to get high-quality audio in and out of your computer, and to connect some essential studio gear.
+If you make music on a PC or Mac, an audio interface is pretty much an essential piece of kit.
+In a nutshell, the best audio interfaces for production and music-making enable you to get high-quality audio in and out of your computer, and to connect some essential studio gear during your production session.

-But, as you might expect, there are lots of audio interfaces on the market, so you how do you find the best one?
-You read our guide, of course, which will tell you everything you need to know.
+But, as you might expect, there are lots of audio interfaces on the market, all vying for your attention, so you how do you choose the best audio interface for you?
+You read our guide, of course, which will tell you everything you need to know, and recommended some of the best audio interfaces you can buy right now.

 What is the best audio interface?

-If you want the best audio interface on a budget, you can’t go wrong with the Audient iD4, a 2-in/2-out USB device that looks, sounds and feels great.
-It enables you to plug in mics and instruments, and offers great value for money.
+If you want a great audio interface but a limited budget, you can’t go wrong with the Audient iD4, a 2-in/2-out USB device that looks, sounds and feels great.
+It enables you to plug in microphones and instruments, and offers great value for money.
+It might be cheap, but the quality is excellent.

 If you need a bit more I/O, take a look at the third-generation version of Focsurite’s Scarlett 4i4, a USB-C audio interface that gives you double the number of inputs and outputs and sounds great.